pgroonga/pgroonga.github.io/reference/parameters/pgroonga-crash-safer-max-recovery-threads.md

 ## Usage

-Here is an example to specify `-1`:
+Here is an example to specify `-1` to use all available CPUs:

 ```text
 pgroonga_crash_safer.max_recovery_threads = -1